 The defendant in Commonwealth v.
-Palacios claimed that the ambulance recambulanceords should not have been admitted against her at his OUI/DUI trial and that references to her intoxication should have been redacted.
+Palacios claimed that the ambulance records should not have been admitted against her at his OUI/DUI trial and that references to her intoxication should have been redacted.
 The Massachusetts Appeals Court, however, concluded that the ambulance records were properly admitted as records of medical services.

 This case began when the defendant ran a stop sign and crashed into another car.
 The police officer who responded to the accident scene observed the defendant to have glassy eyes and be unsteady on her feet.
 She admitted to having ben drinking, stating she had 2-3 drinks.
 She was not arrested at the scene because she claimed to be injured and an ambulance was called to take her to the hospital.